unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 Additional Information
 ======================

-* If you want to see the full guidelines for physical description, see this section of the Description page
+* If you want to see the full guidelines for physical description, see this section of the :ref:`Description <description-physical>` page
-* For more information about where to find physical information on an object, see Where Can the Physical Description Information be Found?
+* For more information about where to find physical information on an object, see :ref:`Where Can the Physical Description Information be Found? <description-psources>`
-* For additional guidelines regarding text materials, see Books, pamphlets, and printed sheets
+* For additional guidelines regarding text materials, see :ref:`Books, pamphlets, and printed sheets <description-books>`
-* For additional guidelines regarding graphic materials, see Photographs and other “graphic” materials
+* For additional guidelines regarding graphic materials, see :ref:`Photographs and other “graphic” materials <description-photos>`
-* For additional guidelines regarding maps (including atlases), see Maps and other cartographic materials
+* For additional guidelines regarding maps (including atlases), see :ref:`Maps and other cartographic materials <description-maps>`
-* For additional guidelines regarding manuscripts, see Manuscripts (maps, musical scores, and other documents that are handwritten)
+* For additional guidelines regarding manuscripts, see :ref:`Manuscripts (maps, musical scores, and other documents that are handwritten) <description-manuscripts>`
-* For additional guidelines regarding sheet music, see Music
+* For additional guidelines regarding sheet music, see :ref:`Music <description-music>`
-* For additional guidelines regarding audio recordings, see Sound recordings
+* For additional guidelines regarding audio recordings, see :ref:`Sound recordings <description-sound>`
-* For additional guidelines regarding video recordings, see Motion pictures and videorecordings
+* For additional guidelines regarding video recordings, see :ref:`Motion pictures and videorecordings <description-video>`
-* For additional guidelines regarding physical objects, see Three-dimensional objects
+* For additional guidelines regarding physical objects, see :ref:`Three-dimensional objects <description-3d>`
-* For additional guidelines about multiple kinds of items that belong together in the same record (a book with an insert, for example), see Accompanying material
+* For additional guidelines about multiple kinds of items that belong together in the same record (a book with an insert, for example), see :ref:`Accompanying material <description-accompany>`
-* To see additional examples, see Other Examples
+* To see additional examples, see :ref:`Other Examples <description-pexamples>`

 ####